danninemx/burger/README.md

 ![Eat-Da-Burger Screenshot](./public/assets/img/burgersSS01.png)

-2. If a new burger is created, it will be added the list of edible burgers.
+2. If a new burger is created, it gets added to the list of edible burgers.

-3. If a burger is devoured, it will be moved from the list of edible burgers to the list of devoured burgers.
+3. If a burger is devoured, it gets moved from the list of edible burgers to the list of devoured burgers.

 4. All interactions -- creations and updates -- are reflected on a MySQL database.